 Since at least 2011, scientists have warned that the world had discovered more fossil fuels than can safely be burned.
 By 2021, new fossil fuel projects were declared to be incompatible with the Paris warming target—and that most known reserves must stay in the ground to ensure a safe transition and avoid human rights harms.
 Yet Elsevier products still inform the fossil fuel industry's development of new resources, avoiding its UNGP human rights obligations.

-Well into 2023, Elsevier R&D was still openly promoting that it acts in service of most Fortune 500 oil and gas companies, with resources to scale up operations, respond to new opportunities, and increase exploration successes.
+Well into 2023, Elsevier R&D was still openly stating that it acts in service of most Fortune 500 oil and gas companies, with resources to scale up operations, respond to new opportunities, and increase exploration successes.
 Into 2024, Elsevier was listed as an OSDU Forum member, providing geophysical information on the Amazon OSDU platform, where data is provided to oil majors that have business plans antithetical to net zero pathways, warming targets, and a science-based and just transition.

 RELX exhibitions provide valuable resources for coal companies that are still expanding development of unburnable coal, refusing to decarbonize, and severely misaligned with the Paris Agreement.